openlookeng/hetu-core/hetu-docs/en/indexer/new-index.md

 ### Level

 A heuristic index stores additional and usually partial information of a dataset in a more compact way to speed up lookups in various ways.
 Therefore, each index must have a domain on which it is applied.
 For instance, if an index marks the max value of a data set, we must know how big the data set is when we define the "max" value (i.e.  it can be the max of a group of rows, a data partition, or even a whole table).
 When a new index type is created, it must implement a method `Set<Level> getSupportedIndexLevels();`  which returns the data set level it can support.
 The levels are defined as an enum in `Index` interface.

 ## Interface overlook

 ### Indexing methods

-Apart from the methods metioned above, this section gives a quick guide on the most important methods needed to create a new index type.
+Apart from the methods mentioned above, this section gives a quick guide on the most important methods needed to create a new index type.
 For the complete document on `Index` interface, please refer to the Java Doc of the source code.

 There are two main functionalities in the `Index` interface: